COVID-19 pandemic in Argentina: Economy

 Measures also have been aimed at encouraging bank lending through lower reserve requirements on bank lending to households and SMEs, regulations that limit banks' holdings of central bank paper to provide space for SME lending, temporary easing of bank provisioning needs and of bank loan classification rules, and a stay on both bank account closures due to bounced checks and credit denial to companies with payroll tax arrears.

-According to a survey, approximately 143,000 SMEs were not be able to pay salaries and fixed costs, even with government assistance, so they might had to borrow or increase their own capital contribution.
+According to a survey, approximately 143,000 SMEs were not able to pay salaries and fixed costs, even with government assistance, so they might had to borrow or increase their own capital contribution.
 35,000 of these companies were considering to close their business.

 The International Monetary Fund (IMF) reported that the COVID-19 crisis would plunge Argentina's GDP by 9.9 per cent, after the country's economy contracted by 5.4 per cent in first quarter of 2020, with unemployment rising over 10.4 per cent in the first three months of the year, before the lockdown started.
-Other reports also indicate that the economy might shrink between 10% to 12% during 2020.
+Other reports also indicate that the economy might shrink between 10% and 12% during 2020.

 Argentina's economy contracted a record 19.1% in the second quarter of 2020 versus the same period of 2019 as the pandemic reduced production and demand, though was slightly better than analyst forecasts.
 The previous record was held during the 1998–2002 Argentine great depression, with a 16.3% drop in 2002.
 The unemployment rate during the second quarter of 2020 jumped to 13.1%, up from the 10.6% rate that was held in the same period in 2019, reaching up to 26% in Mar del Plata, a tourism-centered city.
 It was the highest unemployment rate since 2004.

 After the reopening of June 2021, the economy in Argentina expanded more than expected, growing 10.8 percent in June compared versus 2020 after activity declined during April–May 2021.